-And plenty of our clients are striking this problem.
-As they approach the 5 year mark, banks are demanding the clients begin to pay Principal and Interest.
+Plenty of our clients are striking this problem.
+As they approach the time limit, banks require the clients begin to pay principal and interest.

 It’s not always easy to get started.
 What do you need to know?